mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

  - Testing the changes locally.
  - Testing the changes in terraform: its purpose is to load-test with a larger dataset.
  - Analyse load-test results.
- - Getting the changes merged to the load-test repository, so the release manager can test the same changes for unexpected behavior during upcoming releases.
+ - Getting the changes merged to the load-test repository.

 ### Detailed summary of tasks